Media Sentiment, 2024 Presidential Election Campaign

 This figure is based on all sentences mentioning either the Democratic presidential candidate or the Republican presidential candidate in all archived broadcast transcripts from Nexis Uni, for four major broadcasters: ABC, CBS, Fox News and CNN.
 (NBC and MSNBC transcripts are not currently available.)
 Most television transcripts are available within a day, but some are delayed in reaching the archive.
 So the data here are preliminary, and when the figure is updated there may changes in estimates from earlier in the campaign.
 Past results may shift accordingly, but typically only in very small ways.

-Current gaps in the data are as follows: ABC, missing data on Sept 7, 12-18; CBS, missing data on Sept 14; Fox, partially missing data on Aug 23-25.
+Current gaps in the data are as follows: CBS, missing data on Sept 14; Fox, partially missing data on Aug 23-25, missing on Sept 27.

 Archived transcripts include morning and evening news and newsmagazine programs on ABC and CBS.
 They include most programming on Fox News and CNN.
 There is of course more content on the cable networks than the broadcast networks.
 All sentences, regardless of network, are given equal weight in this measure.
 Measures for the Democratic candidate rely on Biden sentences until he steps down, and Harris sentences thereafter.